 It can be seen that the percentage increase was highest in 2005 and so, option (e) is the correct answer.

 From the diagram, check where the slope of the line graph is the highest.
-First, ignore 2004 as it saw a decline in birth rate.
+First, ignore 2004 as it saw a decline in the birth rate.
 Now, it can be easily seen that, in 2005, the line graph took a sharp turn upwards.
 So, 2005 had to be the year when the percentage increase in birth rate over the previous year was the maximum.

 Tips to Solve CAT Line Graph Questions Easily

-One should never ignore line graph topic as most of the questions are easily solvable and scoring.
+One should never ignore line graph topics as most of the questions are easily solvable and scoring.
 Some important tips are given below to help the individuals prepare and attempt line graph questions easily and efficiently.

 Know Basic Mathematics

 To solve line graphs, some basic mathematical concepts like percentages, profit and loss, etc. are required.
 Be thorough with those basic maths concepts and their related formulas beforehand.
-By getting well versed with the basics, one can also get confident in using shortcuts while solving the line graph questions in CAT exam.
+By getting well versed with the basics, one can also get confident in using shortcuts while solving the line graph questions in the CAT exam.